dicebear/dicebear/apps/docs/pages/guides/core-options/index.md

 title: Core Options
 description: >
-  The options every DiceBear core understands, shared across the JavaScript, PHP, Python, Rust, Go, and Dart libraries and the HTTP API: seed, flip, rotate, scale, size, background, and the per-component and per-color options.
+  The options every DiceBear core understands, shared across the JavaScript, PHP, Python, Rust, Go, Dart, and C# libraries and the HTTP API: seed, flip, rotate, scale, size, background, and the per-component and per-color options.
 ---

 # Core options

-These options are the same across every DiceBear core: the JavaScript, PHP, Python, Rust, Go, and Dart libraries, and the [HTTP API](/how-to-use/http-api/).
+These options are the same across every DiceBear core: the JavaScript, PHP, Python, Rust, Go, Dart, and C# libraries, and the [HTTP API](/how-to-use/http-api/).
 Only the way you pass them differs from one language to the next, so each library page shows that in its own syntax.
 The names, types, defaults, and behavior below do not change.

 They apply to every avatar style.
 Where the type lists `[min, max]`, you may pass either a fixed value or a two-element tuple.
 The PRNG samples a value from